multiversx/mx-docs/docs/integrators/snapshotless-observing-squad.md

 ```
 NODE_EXTRA_FLAGS="-log-save -operation-mode snapshotless-observer"
 ```
-* update the proxy config created by the scripts(found at `$CUSTOM_HOME/elrond-proxy/config/config.toml`). `IsSnapshotless = true` should be added to each observer, as follows:
+* update the proxy config created by the scripts (found at `$CUSTOM_HOME/elrond-proxy/config/config.toml`). `IsSnapshotless = true` should be added to each observer started with this flag, as follows.
+Please note that this step is optional.
 ```toml
 [[Observers]]
     ShardId = 0